Support Officer

 Our commitment to our values is unwavering.
 Diverse and inclusive teams help us to serve our communities better.
 We want to grow a team that includes people with a variety of backgrounds, skills and views.
 Whatever makes you unique is welcome.
 We are on a journey and we would like you to join us.

-Area Manager - Wales
+Area Manager (Lincolnshire)

 To develop services across the area to provide support to clients in line with the strategic direction of the organisation.
 The Area Manager will be required to have a good understanding of the needs of current and potential clients across their area, and how these relate to the national picture.